lmarkus/hubot-conversation/README.md

   robot.respond(/.*the mission/, function (msg) {
-        msg.reply('Your have 5 seconds to accept your mission, or this message will self-destruct');
+        msg.reply('You have 5 seconds to accept your mission, or this message will self-destruct');
         var dialog = switchBoard.startDialog(msg, 5000); //5 Second timeout
         dialog.timeout = function (msg2) {
             msg2.emote('Boom');